skhadem/3D-BoundingBox/README.md

 ## Usage
 First, you must download the data from [Kitti](http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark=2d).
 You will need the left color images, the training labels, and the camera calibration matrices.
 Total is ~13GB.
-Put these folders into the Kitti/ directory
+Put these folders into the Kitti/ directory.
 To run in evaluation:
 ```
 python Run.py